 - Invite employees to share their concerns with you confidentially, rather than publicly posting on the company intranet or collaboration platforms.
 This buys a little more time to prepare a fully researched response, rather than fire-fighting live conversations that can quickly spiral out of control.

-- Familiarise yourself with the Change Curve – a powerful model used to understand the six stages of human behaviour during change.
-(The stages are loosely defined as: blame others, blame self, uncertainty/confusion, acceptance/rationalisation, problem solving, and moving on.)
+- Familiarise yourself with the Change Curve – a powerful model used to understand the six stages of human behavior during change.
+(The stages are loosely defined as: blame others, blame self, uncertainty/confusion, acceptance/rationalization, problem-solving, and moving on.)
 Each stage requires different communication styles to ease an employee’s transition.
-Understanding the change journey will help you predict how employees are likely to react in the coming months, and plan communications accordingly.
+Understanding the change journey will help you predict how employees are likely to react in the coming months and plan communications accordingly.

 - Prepare for different scenarios.
 Nobody knows how the future will play out.
 For the Brits, there are already some employment issues surfacing.
 For the Americans, international trade agreements are at risk, impacting jobs.
 Think ahead and anticipate concerns.
 For example, if you employ European Union citizens who do not have a British passport, they will be worried about their future rights.

 - Adopt the default “mushroom management” technique i.e., keeping your employees in the dark.
 This will only ignite the rumor mill.